Katsudō Shashin

-Katsudō Shashin (活動写真), sometimes called the Matsumoto fragment, is a Japanese animated filmstrip that is the oldest known work of animation from Japan.
+Katsudō Shashin (活動写真), sometimes called the Matsumoto fragment, is a Japanese animated filmstrip from the Meiji era that is the oldest known work of animation from Japan.
 Its creator is unknown.
 Evidence suggests it was made somewhere between 1907 and 1912, so it may predate the earliest displays of Western animated films in Japan.
 It was discovered in a collection of films and projectors in Kyoto in 2005.

 The three-second filmstrip depicts a boy who writes "活動写真", removes his hat, and bows.
 The frames were stencilled in red and black using a device for making magic lantern slides, and the filmstrip was fastened in a loop for continuous play.

 Description

 Katsudō Shashin consists of a series of cartoon images on fifty frames of a celluloid strip and lasts three seconds at sixteen frames per second.
 It depicts a young boy in a sailor suit who writes the kanji characters "活動写真" (katsudō shashin, "moving picture" or "Activity photo") from right to left, then turns to the viewer, removes his hat, and bows.
 Katsudō Shashin is a provisional title for the film, whose actual title is unknown.

 Unlike in traditional animation, the frames were not produced by photographing the images, but rather were impressed onto film using a stencil.
 This was done with a kappa-ban, a device for stencilling magic lantern slides.
 The images were in red and black on a strip of 35 mm film whose ends were fastened in a loop for continuous viewing.